 Universities say they’re increasing faculty diversity.
 Is that translating to change overall?
 Review the data take action, and join the discussion here.

 U.S. universities have made public commitments to recruit and retain faculty of color.
 Analysis of three federal datasets shows that at current rates, diversity in U.S. faculty will never reach racial parity.
-Yet colleges and universities could achieve parity by 2050 by diversifying their faculty at 3.5 times the current pace.
+Yet colleges and universities could achieve parity by 2050 by diversifying their faculty 0.78 more percentage points per year.

 This landing page provides full links and details for our Comment paper in Nature Human Behavior, our data analysis, and what you can do to work toward demographic parity by 2025.